chamaeleonidae/api/docs/apis/companies.md

 ## Delete a Company :id=companies-delete

 When deleting a company, the company record itself is deleted and company is removed from all profiles associated with it.
-The associated profiles can also be removed by passing `cascade=true` with the request.
+The associated profiles can also be removed by passing `cascade=profiles` with the request.

 #### HTTP Request